shjawale/final-project-restaurant/README.md

 ## Extra Menu Remove an Item Option
 ![](Images/Screenshots/RemoveExtraItem.PNG)

-The `Remove an Item or Plate` option will prompt the user to choose an item based on position from the top to the bottom which when selected will delete that Item or Plate from the overall Order.
+The `Remove an Item or Plate` option will prompt the user to choose an item or plate based on position from the top to the bottom which when selected will delete that Item or Plate from the overall Order.

 ## The Checkout Menu
 ![](Images/Screenshots/Checkout1.PNG)

-Once the user selects the `Checkout` menu, they will be presented with the total order and the total price, with the options to pay for the order with cash, to cancel the current order, or to back to the previous menu.
+Once the user selects the `Checkout` menu, they will be presented with the total order and the total price, with the options to pay for the order with cash, to cancel the current order, or to go back to the previous menu.

 ## The Checkout with Pay
 ![](Images/Screenshots/Checkout2.PNG)